-You try to continue on a conversation (without breathing through your nose) in efforts not to make the other person feel embarrassed.
+You try to continue on a conversation (without breathing through your nose) in an effort not to make the other person feel embarrassed.
 Unfortunately, you can’t control what’s going on in other people’s mouths, but you can take steps and precautions to make sure you don’t put anyone through that same awkward position.

 How do you know if you have bad breath?

 The easiest way to know if you have bad breath is to ask a friend.
 If you don’t want to ask them to smell your breath, then ask your friend to take a look in your mouth.
 If they can see a build-up of yellow or white film on the back of your tongue, it is likely a build-up of odorous bacteria.

 If that’s not an option, and I know this sounds gross, but have you ever flossed your teeth and then smelled the floss?
 That plaque and bacteria is sitting in between your teeth and hanging out on your tongue throughout the day.

 If flossing your teeth isn’t an option, you can do a sniff test.
 Lick your wrist, let it dry, and take a sniff.
 This is usually a pretty good indication of how fresh your breath is!